 Keith is a scientific advisor at our site in Edinburgh, UK.
 He has over 20 years of experience working in the fields of molecular biology, physiology, and immunology.
 Dr. Sutton also has broad experience with cell and gene therapies and designing PK and PD assessments for cell and gene therapies, mAbs, and ASOs.
 He has worked in commercial and academic environments across the UK, USA, and Australia.

-Richard Horgan is the Founder and President of Cure Rare Disease.
-He has a deep passion for reimagining how rare and ultra-rare diseases are treated.
-With a younger sibling impacted by a rare disease, Rich has a strong interest in accelerating promising treatments for rare diseases.
-He formed an interdisciplinary collaboration of world-class researchers and clinicians to pioneer the rapid development of customized therapies for rare, genetic diseases.
-Prior to making his foray into biotech, Rich had extensive experience working in new business development at Corning Incorporated where he led the successful launch of a new product line.
-He also launched a successful car washing business in New York.
-He holds a BS from Cornell University where he graduated summa cum laude and an MBA from Harvard Business School where he was awarded the Blavatnik Fellowship for Life Science Entrepreneurship.
-Rich was recognized by Business Insider as one of ‘30 leaders under 40 transforming healthcare in 2020’ and, most recently, was named on the 2021 Forbes 30 under 30 list.
+Richard Horgan is the Founder, President and Chief Executive Officer of Cure Rare Disease.
+He has a deep passion for creating systems to enable and accelerate the development of promising science into new therapeutics, in honor of his late brother, Terry, who lived with an ultra-rare form of Duchenne muscular dystrophy.
+He formed an interdisciplinary collaboration of world-class researchers and clinicians to pioneer a novel framework to enable the development and financing of therapies for ultra-rare, genetic diseases.
+Prior to making his foray into biotech, Rich had extensive experience working in new business development at Corning Incorporated, where he led the successful launch of a new product line.
+He holds a BS from Cornell University, where he graduated summa cum laude, and an MBA from Harvard Business School, where he was awarded the Blavatnik Fellowship for Life Science Entrepreneurship.
+Rich was recognized by Insider as one of ‘30 leaders under 40 transforming healthcare in 2020’ and, most recently, was named on the 2021 Forbes 30 under 30 list.

 Mark is a highly accomplished senior executive with demonstrated performance in all aspects of the energy industry, including operations, capital allocation, strategic planning, business development, corporate finance, capital markets, M&A, IPOs, turnarounds and restructuring.
 Mark has served on multiple executive committees and boards, and he is a Governance Fellow, National Association of Corporate Directors (NACD).
 Mark is recognized for his leadership in corporate strategy and development and has a strong operational track record combined with business development and corporate finance expertise.
 He has extensive experience in transformation and optimization of organizational design and processes.
 Mark is known for leading and developing high performing teams focused on creatively and collaboratively solving complex business issues.